tumtum73/interview/devops.md

 They have a good grasp on DevOps concepts.
 They have little to no experience / understanding of Azure but willing to learn.
 They have a good understanding of Kubernetes.
-They have a good understaning of Terraform and Infrastructure as Code solutions.
+They have a good understanding of Terraform and Infrastructure as Code solutions.
 They have experience with jenkins, Grafana, and Prometheus.

 I [do/do not] recommend hiring them as an [Senior DevOps Engineer], they seemed confident in most of their answers and have a drive to learn new things.